AbdulrhmanAtta/bevatel_task/README.md

 **Additional Notes**

-The solution leveraged various resources such as Stack Overflow, CodePen, and GeeksforGeeks to address specific challenges and implement the desired functionality.
+The solution leveraged various resources such as GeeksforGeeks and CodePen to address specific challenges and implement the desired functionality.
 The code is well-documented with comments to explain the algorithm flow and provide clarity on the implementation details.
 You can access the complete solution and code in the GitHub repository: https://github.com/AbdulrhmanAtta/bevatel_task/ If you have any further questions or need additional information, please feel free to reach out.
 Thank you for considering my application.